 The BCM is primarily responsible for developing and executing the benefit realization plan, which is the process of ensuring the program is adding measurable value to the organization.
 The program manager will work with the SRO to define and achieve the program’s outputs—but it’s the BCM’s responsibility to make sure those outputs are utilized.

 If you’re already managing multiple projects you might be wondering, is there really that much of a difference between what I’m already doing and program management?
 The answer is: there can be!
 Though not every team needs it, there are four main benefits to program management.

-Program management and its related roles and responsibilities can help your team connect related projects to strategic business goals.
 In addition to coordinating multiple projects within the program, the program manager also has a big picture, holistic perspective on the projects within the program.
 As the program manager, you can tie each project’s objective to the program’s objective, then ensure the program’s objectives are closely aligned with your company goals and OKRs.

 Because the program manager is in charge of several related projects, it can be easier for them to visualize project interdependencies and triage any issues that occur.
 If you manage a variety of different projects, there may be dependencies between them, but those dependencies can be hard to visualize if you’re looking at each project individually.
 As a program manager, you’ll not only have your eyes on the prize—in this case, your company’s strategic business goals—you’ll also have your ears to the ground.
 Program management is the best way to coordinate work across related projects in real-time.